-The finite difference schema needs to have an upper and a lower boundary condition.
+The finite difference scheme needs to have an upper and a lower boundary condition.
 The upper boundary condition will be the air or snow temperature (the current version of the model uses only the air temperature since no temperature modelling for snow cover is implemented in WaSiM) with a so called n-factor applied.
 This n-factor has no real physical meaning - it corrects for radiation and all other effects that make the temperatures on the soil different from the temperature in 2 m height.
 It can be defined in the control file with separate values for freezing (air temperature below zero) and for thawing conditions (air temperature above zero).
 Usually, the n-factor is larger for freezing conditions.
+A factor of 1 means that the air temperature is taken without scaling as upper boundary condition, lower factors will lead to lower (when air temperature is positive) or higher (when air temperature is negative) boundary conditions and vice versa.